Skincare, Acne, Anti-aging, Skin school

 First and foremost, if tretinoin is the culprit for your damaged skin barrier, you should pause it until you repair it and the symptoms subside.

-Ditch all other actives too.
+Ditch all the other actives, too.

 Simplify